nchaloult/hmm-discord-bot/README.md

 - `<beginning-word> <num-words>`: generates a message with the provided number of words AND that starts with the provided word
     - Ex: `!botname america 40`

+## Configuration

+The bot may be configured with a name and a prefix.
+These two things are what users type in Discord messages to invoke the bot.
+For instance, in the screenshot above, the bot's configured name is "obama", and its prefix is "!".

+The bot also needs to be configured with the name of a corpus file to train an HMM on, as well as a Discord API token.
+That corpus file needs to live in the `/corpora` directory.
+Instructions for provisioning an API token for a Discord bot can be found [here](https://discordpy.readthedocs.io/en/latest/discord.html).

+All four of those configurable items are kept in environment variables.
+If you want to deploy an instance of this bot and bring it into a Discord server that you're a part of, you'll need to set those environment variables in whatever deployment environment you end up working with.
+See the [`.env.sample`](.env.sample) file for which environment variables you'll need to set.

 ## Initial Setup

 1. Create a `.env` file in the root dir of this project